If technology is the engine that powers our transformation, then data and analytics are the fuel.

 Our virtual network is used to optimize our physical network.

 Right now, the UPS Global Smart Logistics Network is getting even smarter as we launch UPSNav, a new data-driven navigation tool that features turn-by-turn directions for our package delivery drivers.
-This will further reduced miles driven, fuel consumed and carbon emissions while empowering the company to provide better service to its customers.
+This will further reduce miles driven, fuel consumed and carbon emissions while empowering the company to provide better service to its customers.

 UPSNav is a big update to (ORION), which determines the optimal order for local UPS package car drivers to make deliveries and pickups.
 ORION uses expansive fleet telematics and advanced algorithms to gather and calculate countless amounts of data to provide UPS drivers with optimized routes.